alisazhou/examplejs/README.md

 - menupage next button vs link button. maybe let link button take in optional props for onclick to merge them?
 - consider pulling node urls out into contants.py. but it is not super easy to do because need to interpolate menu id etc. (and js doesn't have a good way to dynamically interpolate that)
 - after doing that, consider taking off trailing slashes for everything
+- [ui] make datetime captured in OrderAttributes more readable on reservation page

 **DOING**
 - _ch_: add new user stories
 - add back buttons to pages
 - form validation
+- _az_: OrderAttributes, break datetime into two separate input fields (need to change state shape)

 **DONE**